 Trey Cox is an accomplished and sought after advocate and trial lawyer and Co-Partner-In-Charge of the Dallas office.
 He has spent his entire professional life as a courtroom attorney and litigator helping clients resolve large, complicated and often high-profile business disputes.
-His courtroom experience is unusually broad and extensive.
+His courtroom experience is broad and extensive.
 He has tried over 35 cases involving trade secrets, breach of fiduciary duty, securities fraud, product liability, trademark, insurance coverage, energy, oil and gas and partnership disputes.
 He has achieved success for a variety of clients – both defendants and plaintiffs, from big energy companies to a lone individual businessman battling the odds.

 For over a decade, he’s been listed as one of the “The Best Lawyers In America”, one of the “Top 100 Super Lawyers” in Texas and a 2023 Benchmark “Texas” and “Commercial Litigation Star”.
 He is a fellow of the American Board of Trial Advocates and the Litigation Counsel of America.
 His jury trial experience and courtroom success have earned him the distinction of being double Board Certified in Civil Trial and Civil Pre-Trial by the National Board of Trial Advocacy.